qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/geometry.rst

 Geometry Construction
 =====================

-PyQgis provides several options for creating a geometry:
+PyQGIS provides several options for creating a geometry:

 * from coordinates